DragonDagger/next-auth-app/README.md

 # next-auth-app
-learning how to use next.js
+learning how to use next.js (App Router)